AnshBhavsar1654/scientific-image-classifier/README.md

 # scientific-image-classifier

-Scientific Image Classification using Deep Learning This repository contains a deep learning model implemented in Python using TensorFlow and Keras to classify biological images into four different types: Microscopy, BlotGel, FACS, and Macroscopy.
+Scientific Image Classification using Deep Learning:
+This repository contains a deep learning model implemented in Python using TensorFlow and Keras to classify biological images into four different types: Microscopy, BlotGel, FACS, and Macroscopy.
 The model is trained on a dataset named Biofors2, and it utilizes the DenseNet121 architecture pre-trained on ImageNet for feature extraction.

 Dataset:
 The dataset consists of images categorized into four subdirectories, namely Microscopy, BlotGel, FACS, and Macroscopy.
 To ensure a balanced dataset, Synthetic Minority Over-sampling Technique (SMOTE) is applied to handle class imbalances.
+This is a sample of the originally provided dataset.

 Model Architecture:
 The deep learning model architecture consists of the following layers: